|

 He

-by Calcutta University by conferring the D. Litt for the literary contribution on Santali culture and literatures.
+by conferring him with the D. Litt. title for his contribution to Santali culture and literature.

-In 1951 the edited version of this book published in Bengali srcript with introductory note of Dr. Sunithi Kr.
+In 1951, the edited version of this book was published in Bengali srcript with the introductory note of Dr. Sunithi Kr.
 Chatterjee,

 a great linguist and scholar.
 In this publication, the author has also incorporated his own drawing and sketches of the image